Dapontes-Noar/poke-app/README.md

    ```
 3. Update the `supportedLocales` in `app.dart` to include the new language.
 4. Use the generated localization classes in your widgets, in this project we use `context.l10n.your_key`.

+## Styles and Theming
+The app's theming and styles are defined in the `lib/styles/` directory.
+You can customize colors, text styles, and
+other theme properties by modifying the files in this directory.
+- `poke_styles.dart`: Main theme configuration.
+- `colors.dart`: Color definitions.